Koha has a number of ways of managing authority records. Here are a few options.

 To add a 'See Also' to an authority record, you will search for your authority record in the Authorities module.
 Once you have found the authority record, click on the Actions button and choose Edit.
 This will bring you into the full authority record.
 The 5 tab is where the 'See Also' options live.

-An example of what an authority record looks like with 'See Also' included can be seen in this screenshot:
+Here is an example of what an authority record looks like with 'See Also' included:

-Within this system preference, libraries can add a MARC field and subfield to display when a search is performed and the results of that search will include this additional field.
+Within this system preference, libraries can add a MARC field and subfield to display when a search is performed.
+Search results will include this additional field.

 Authority Notes

-In the authority search, 6xx Notes are clickable and a pop-up window will display all the notes found in the authority record.
+In authority search, 6xx notes are clickable.
+A pop-up window will display all the notes found in the authority record.

 Preview of Authority Record in MARC View